-Regulatory expert and healthcare attorney Amanda Waesch, Esq., can show you how during her live online training on Thursday, December 15th at 1pm ET.
+Regulatory expert and healthcare attorney Amanda Waesch, Esq., can show you how during her online training.
 She’ll walk you through exactly how to comply with some of the most confusing elements of federal and state telehealth regulations (i.e., licensure requirements, state regulations, supervisory rules for your NPPs, etc.).

 - Steer clear of costly violations related to new 2023 telehealth coding requirements